DebbieBergstrom/CI_PP1_DS/README.md

 - My mentor Mo Shami for his support, advice and for pushing me in the right way.
 - My family for being really supportive.
 - To the teachers at Code Institute and Slack for providing help and updates.
-- Friends who shared photos of our dive trips.
+- Friends who shared amazing photos of our dive trips.
 - My boss at my job who's been supportive and helpful with working scheduls.